 The USCIS is methodical and clear on its requirements.
 While every aspect of your application should receive careful attention, the USCIS may check your history with the law.
 Good moral character might seem like an in-depth analysis of your personality, but it really just refers to your compliance with the law.
 Any brush with the legal system can affect your moral character standing.

-There are serious criminal charges such as murder which require removal from the United States and no possibility of citizenship.
+There are serious criminal charges, such as murder which require removal from the United States and no possibility of citizenship.
 If you have concerns, then the best thing to do is to consult an immigration lawyer.
 This can help ensure your unique case history is properly addressed.

-There are more circumstances under which you may be deemed to not be of good moral character.
+There are more circumstances under which you may be deemed not to be of good moral character.
 The term “good moral character” is rather broad.
 The USCIS does give some other examples of what may lead to being denied US citizenship.
 These include:

-• Illegal gambling
+- Illegal gambling

-• Prostitution
+- Prostitution

-• Failing to pay court-ordered child support or alimony payments
+- Failing to pay court-ordered child support or alimony payments

-• Imprisonment for 180 days or more during the past 5 years
+- Imprisonment for 180 days or more during the past 5 years

-• Violating any controlled substance law
+- Violating any controlled substance law

-• Terrorist acts
+- Terrorist acts

-• Persecution of anyone because of race, religion, national origin, political opinion, or social group
+- Persecution of anyone because of race, religion, national origin, political opinion, or social group

 Physical Presence

 You must also be continuously physically present in the United States from the date of your Naturalization application to receiving your approval.
+Missing this requirement can result in being denied US citizenship.

 Failing to Meet Financial Obligations to the IRS